estebanmunchjones2019/react-hooks-article/readme.md

 ![](./images/counter-app-global-state.png)

+## A more reusable global state manager

+The solution to manage a global `count` state is really good, but what if we could have a hook that can be used to manage any kind of state, not only `counter` state, that uses a Redux like approach?

+By Redux like approach, I mean having actions and a reducer to update the state.

 KEEP WORKING HERE ❌

 Show a more global approach with dispatch and the set up file for the store